AshridgeTechnologies/elemento/stories/Backlog.md

 ### Move to GitHub
 - Update GitHub from working copy
 - Get or update working copy from GitHub
+- Run preview from working copy
+- Multiple files in working copy
+- Export working copy to directory - or zip?
+- Import working copy from directory - or zip?
+- Asset files stored in working copy
+- Image component loaded from asset file
+- Handle merge conflicts
+- Functional test covering Get and Update - and others
+- Add deferred desirable features from previous stories

 ### Priority for customer-facing apps
 - JavaScript functions